 Among many mind-blowing innovations in medicine that are coming or already are here:

 —The iPill, a pill-sized, integrated device you swallow, which takes pictures of your gastrointestinal tract to help diagnose and treat as it moves through your system.

-—A 3-D printer that uses living cells to create a transplantable kidney, now an early-stage experiment, explains surgeon Anthony Atala of Wake Forest Institute for
+—A 3-D printer that uses living cells to create a transplantable kidney, now an early-stage experiment, explains surgeon Anthony Atala of Wake Forest Institute for Regenerative Medicine.

 —Cheap and fast genome sequencing, which opens up numerous possibilities for researchers and doctors.
 Researchers have been able to scour DNA for mutations such as those found in cancer tissues, thus opening up new treatments for cancer and avenues of research, and doctors could employ the technology to use your genome to make tricky diagnoses.